-Road Name Area Extents Notes Georgia Avenue (MD 97) Brookeville Segments between Brookeville Bypass and Brookeville Town limits Reconsider for program after completion of the Brookeville Bypass The farm road Sandy Spring Brooke Road to end of road Not a public road
+Road Name Area Extents Notes Allnutt Road Poolesville Westerly Road to end of road Not a public road Awkard Lane Cloverly Holly Grove Road to end of county maintenance Lacks sufficient rustic character Barnesville Road (MD 117) Boyds Bucklodge Road to Clarksburg Road (MD 121) Carries mainly non-local traffic and lacks sufficient rustic character Conoy Road Barnesville Barnesville Road to end of road Not a public road Georgia Avenue (MD 97) Brookeville Segments between Brookeville Bypass and Brookeville Town limits Reconsider for program after completion of the Brookeville Bypass The farm road Sandy Spring Brooke Road to end of road Not a public road

 After removing these six roads, 19 nominated roads or road segments were further studied to determine if they should be added to the program.
-Out of the 19 nominated roads not removed from consideration, only the nominated section of Brighton Dam Road and one portion of Kings Valley Road are not recommended as rustic or exceptional rustic.
+Out of the 19 nominated roads not removed from consideration, only Riding Stable Road, the nominated section of Brighton Dam Road, and one portion of Kings Valley Road are not recommended as rustic or exceptional rustic.
 Recommendations for the nominated roads are shown in Table 3.
 The symbol above with three yellow diamonds appears at the top of the road profiles for roads added to the program by this plan.